svenberglund/cheat-sheets/linux-shell.md

 ```
 Ctrl + ]
 ```
-...then close the telnet prgram (if that's what you want:
+...then close the telnet prgram (if that's what you want):

 ```
 quit